abhilb/pydata_2021/docs/presentation.md

 # Available Options

 * Use an intermediate format
-  * From the scikit-learn documentation
+  * Model persistence options in scikit-learn.
     * ONNX
     * PMML

+* ONNX
+  * Use ONNX Runtime for inference
+  * Focus of this presentation
+* PMML
+  * Use cPMML library for inference
+  * Not being actively developed

+---

+# Other Options
+* Convert the model into a library.
+  * treelite
+    * Converts Tree based models to shared library.
+    * Works only with tree based algorithms
 * Use the same underlying library that scikit learn uses
-  * liblinear
-  * libsvm
+  * liblinear or libsvm

-* Other options
-  * treelite
+    * No direct mapping available
+    * Works only with logistic regression and SVM
+* Call python interpreter from C++
+  * Use libraries like pybind11, swig etc.
+    * Possible loss of performance in conversion between data types of C++ and Python

 ---

 # ONNX